dingo-d/wp-pest/README.md

 A package that will add WordPress integration and unit test suites using [Pest PHP](https://pestphp.com/) testing framework.

+## v2 Update Notice

+The v2 uses Pest v2, which uses PHPUnit 10, and the limit to that is that it only works with PHP 8.1+.
+If you want to use this package with PHP 7.4, use v1 (this uses Pest v1).

 ## Why bother?

 When somebody mentions automated testing, WordPress doesn't really come to mind, right?
 Hopefully, this package will help break the stigma of testing in WordPress.